egberts/tls-ca-manage/README.md

 # tls-ca-managed

-Manage large number of TLS/SSL CA nodes, from Root CA down to nested intermediate CA nodes. yet another Certificate Authority Setup Tool
-Befuddled by OpenSSL myriads of command line options?Trying to get a crypto combination right?
+Certificate Authority Management tool, written in bash shell.

+If you have ANY of the following:

+* befuddle by myriad of OpenSSL CLI options, particularly ecryption
+* a white lab or clean room
+* many CA nodes needed
+* have a private TLD domain name and infrastructure
+* have custom CA directory layouts to maintain
+* Experiment with highest-encryption CA nodes.

-Fret no more, I did all the hard work and made it easy to support the following features:
+Fret no more, this tool may help you.
+I did all the hard work and made it easy to support the following features:

 * Different multi-directory layouts:
   - centralized or OpenSSL traditional